hyperledger-archives/sawtooth-rfcs/README.md

 (https://lists.hyperledger.org/mailman/listinfo/hyperledger-ursa).

-As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly members of the relevant [sub-team] is a good indication that the RFC is worth pursuing.
+As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly maintainers is a good indication that the RFC is worth pursuing.